abhijeetGithu/Web-E-commerce-With-Django/README.md

 ### Adding New Entries

 1. **Products**: You can easily add new products to the website by accessing the admin panel at `http://localhost:8000/admin/`.
-Log in with your superuser credentials, navigate to the "Products" section, and click "Add Product."
+Log in with your superuser credentials, navigate to the "Features" section, and click "Add Feature."
 Here, you can provide the following information for each product:

    - **Name**: The name of the product.
    - **Detail**: A description or details about the product.